chubin/rate.sx/README.md

 ## Supported currencies and cryptocurrencies

-You can find actual list of the supported currencies in `/:help`.
+You can find actual list of the supported currencies in `/:currencies` and cryptocurrencies in `/:coins`.
 32 different currencies and 500 most popular crypto currencies are supported at the moment.

 ## Options